T-Anas/rspwner/README.md

 # RSPWNER

+(Sorry for the missing commit history; this project was copied from an old, now-deleted GitHub repository.)

 RSPWNER is a Rust-based AI-assisted CTF pwn assistant for binary analysis, vulnerability research, exploit planning, and pwntools exploit generation.

 It is designed for educational CTF challenges and authorized security research.
 The tool analyzes a submitted binary, builds evidence-backed vulnerability hypotheses, selects an exploitation strategy, and writes a Python exploit scaffold.
 When requested with `--execute`, it can also run the generated exploit and report the result.